Siebel Email Response Administration Guide > Global Deployment for Siebel Email Response >

 • eMail Response - Process Service Request

-Templates for Global Deployment
+Templates for Global Deployments

 When creating templates for a global deployment, follow the convention of naming the templates in English and including the language and locale to help maintain consistency.
 Oracle uses this naming convention for translating the standard templates the Siebel Email Response uses into the languages that Oracle supports.
 It is recommended that you follow the same naming convention.

-Additionally, if you create templates, you must add logic to the workflow so that the workflow process can invoke the templates and so that Siebel Workflow is able to detect the language of the templates.
+Additionally, if you create templates, then you must add logic to the workflow so that the workflow process can call the templates and so that Siebel Workflow is able to detect the language of the templates.
+For information about creating templates, see Creating Simple Templates and Creating Advanced Templates.

-Language Support for Global Deployment
+Language Support for Global Deployments

 Consider the following guidelines in a Siebel Email Response global deployment: